JalexChang/go-practice/README.md

-# practice
+# Coding Practice
-A repo for storing my practice works and exams.
+A repo for storing my solutions in coding challenges and programing practice.